melissamcewen/salticidae_care_sheet/README.md

 ### Breeding

+### Raising Juveniles
+Dehydration is the biggest danger for spiderlings so provide mist droplets often.

 ### Senescence
 There is not much research on how long these spiders live.
 [Some research suggests 800 days for *Sitticus fasciger*](http://www.bioone.org/doi/abs/10.1636/04-73.1) a very small common spider.
 Older spiders experience wear on their feet that impairs their ability to climb many surfaces like glass, so they may benefit from adding other material they can more easily climb such as sticks.
 They may also have trouble with live prey and may need to be fed freshly pre-killed prey.